sp1222/Beer-Recommender/README.md

 - Implement other ML techniques: K-Means Clustering is a first to come to mind.
 - Collect all beer data from BeerAdvocate.com, implement a way for a user to choose a beer from the collection to use as an input.

-This was a fun project so far, I hope to find time to expand on this project and continue to learn new techniques and methods on data extraction and analysis.